 Private companies were proposing building the Avila wharf, but the populists won the debate.
 The people were to own the Avila Pier!

 It was not until 1912 that freight trade began in Avila.
 At that time the Pier contained a large warehouse and several hoists.
 The Avila Lumber Company used the pier to unload freight from its vessel.
 Front Street in Avila became a lumber yard.
 For many years the wharf was commercially viable, though not a major port.

 As the years past, Port Harford gradually declined.
 Union Oil built its terminal at the present location of the Cal Poly Pier, in 1914.
 There was no road out to Port, only the narrow-gauge Pacific Coast Railway.
 Port Harford began to decline and by the 1930’s the Avila Pier was the primary pier for the local fishing fleet.
-Construction was started on the San luis Yacht Club in1939 and was completed in 1940.
+Construction was started on the San Luis Yacht Club in 1939 and was completed in 1940.
 Small sailing vessels were launched from the pier until 1942 when the club was requisitioned by the Navy and the Coast Guard as a lookout station for the duration of the war.

-By the late fifties the Port San Luis Harbor District was formed to bring back facilities for boats and boaters at the then derelict Harford Pier.
+In 1954, the Port San Luis Harbor District [PSLHD] was formed to bring back facilities for boats and boaters at the then derelict Harford Pier.

-The Avila Municipal Pier became less important as the commercial and sports fisheries moved back to the port.
+The Avila Municipal Pier became less important as the commercial and sports fisheries moved back to Port San Luis.
 Small boats still could be launched from the pier depending on the condition of the hoist.

 There are multiple ways the pier benefits our community:

 P.O.
 Box 685